Table of Contents

 S. Zurek, E-Magnetica.pl, CC-BY-4.0

-The permeability of typical soft magnetic materials is high and for lower fields the difference between the flux density B and the polarisation J is negligible in practice.
-Therefore, there is no need define or measure two separate values, because around the coercivity values it is also true that B ≈ J, and consequently HC ≈ BHC ≈ JHC.
+Permeability values of typical soft magnetic materials are high and for lower fields the difference between the flux density B and the polarisation J is negligible in practice.
+Therefore, there is no need to define or measure two separate values, because around the coercivity values it is also true that B ≈ J, and consequently HC ≈ BHC ≈ JHC.

 S. Zurek, E-Magnetica.pl, CC-BY-4.0

-The excitation is applied in a typical way, by first saturating the sample of material to some suitable value (e.g. 200 kA/m for highly permeable materials)56), then reducing the field to zero, and then applying negative field until the measured B reduces to zero.
+The excitation is applied in a typical way as described above, by first saturating the sample of material to some suitable value (e.g. 200 kA/m for highly permeable materials)120), then reducing the field to zero, and then applying negative field until the measured B reduces to zero.

 $$ {_B}{H_C} = {_J}{H_C} · \left( 1 - μ_0 · \frac{ΔH}{ΔB} \right) $$ | (A/m) |

-Sample under test should be ideally of elongated shape (ratio of length to width 5:1 or more) and it should be placed in the axis of the demagnetising solenoid.58)
+According to IEC 604040-7, sample under test should be ideally of elongated shape (ratio of length to width 5:1 or more) and it should be placed in the axis of the demagnetising solenoid.123)

 S. Zurek, E-Magnetica.pl, CC-BY-4.0

-- Hall-effect sensor (3) can be placed near one end of the sample, but in such a way that it is off the sample axis and configured to detect the radial component.
+- Hall-effect sensor (item 3) can be placed near one end of the sample, but in such a way that it is off the sample axis and configured to detect the radial component (indicated by the blue arrow).

-- Pair of fluxgate sensors (4) can be placed outside of the solenoid.
-The sensors should be configured to measure the radial field, making them a differential pair which will suppress effects of some external field.
-For best results the sensor should be placed near the centre of the solenoid, and the sample end should coincide with the location of the sensors.61)
+- Pair of fluxgate sensors (item 4) can be placed outside of the solenoid.
+The sensors should be configured to measure the radial field (green arrows), making them a differential pair which will suppress effects of some unwanted external far field.
+For best results the sensor should be placed near the centre of the solenoid, and the sample end should coincide with the location of the sensors.125)

-- Vibrating coil can be placed near or around one end of the sample.
+- Vibrating coil (item 5) can be placed near or around one end of the sample, to measure the axial component (purple arrow).

 Saturation

 Practically sufficient level of magnetic saturation is obtained if increasing the saturating field by 50% does not increase the measured coercivity by more than 1%.
-The saturating field can be applied by an electromagnet (solenoid) or a permanent magnet.62)
+The saturating field can be applied by an electromagnet (solenoid) or a permanent magnet with appropriate closure yokes if necessary.126)

-In commercial systems saturating soft magnetic materials is achieved typically with a field 140-450 kA/m,w hich can be obtained by DC current from a variable DC power source, or by pulse methods from a LC circuit.63)64) The saturating solenoid can be enclosed in a shielding box.65)66)
+In commercial systems saturating soft magnetic materials is achieved typically with a field 140-450 kA/m, which can be obtained by DC current from a variable DC power source, or by pulse methods from an LC circuit.127)128) The saturating solenoid can be enclosed in a shielding box.129)

 For physically large and electrically conductive samples there can be significant eddy currents and the saturating field should be applied for sufficient long time for these currents to die away and for the field to penetrate and to saturate also the inside of the sample.
-The standard IEC 60404-7 suggests that in some cases the saturation dwell time might be up to 20 seconds.67) The standard allows using permanent magnets as the source of magnetic field for saturation.
+The standard IEC 60404-7 suggests that in some cases the saturation dwell time might be up to 20 seconds, especially for thick or large samples.130) The standard allows using permanent magnets as the source of magnetic field for saturation.

 In hard ferromagnets

-For high-energy permanent magnets the required field might be even higher than H > 1 MA/m, so it is technically more difficult to apply such fields, but otherwise the procedure is similar to soft ferromagnets because sufficiently large current has to be passed through the magnetising/demagnetising coil.
+For high-energy permanent magnets the required measurement (and saturation) field might be even higher than H > 1 MA/m, so it is technically more difficult to apply such fields, but otherwise the procedure is similar to soft ferromagnets because sufficiently large current has to be passed through the magnetising/demagnetising coil.
+Appropriate values of H, B, J, M have to be measured accordingly to establish the zero crossings.

 In soft magnetic materials, the value of Hc is relatively low, the lower the better.
 For that reason the component $μ_0 · \vec{H}$ in the equation $\vec{B} = \vec{J} + μ_0 · \vec{H}$ is negligibly smaller than $J$ and therefore $J \approx B$ = 0 at the coercivity point of $H_c$.